playgameservices/play-games-plugin-for-unity/README.md

 ## Player Statistics

-The Player Stats API let you tailor game experiences to specific segments of players and different stages of the player lifecycle.
+The Player Stats API lets you tailor game experiences to specific segments of players and different stages of the player lifecycle.
 You can build tailored experiences for each player segment based on how players are progressing, spending, and engaging.
 For example, you can use this API to